 Partnership exam centres

-NEC is pleased to be able to offer places for its students at partnership exam centres in the following locations in England: Bolton, Cambridge, Coventry, Gravesend, Norwich, Oxford, Reading, Swindon, Ashton-under-Lyne (Greater Manchester), Brighouse (West Yorkshire), Fareham (limited places available), Stockton-on-Tees (limited places available), London (limited places available).
+NEC is pleased to be able to offer places for its students at partnership exam centres in the following locations in England: Bolton, Cambridge, Coventry, Gravesend, Oxford, Swindon, Ashton-under-Lyne (Greater Manchester), Brighouse (West Yorkshire), Fareham (limited places available), Stockton-on-Tees (limited places available), London (limited places available).